ksu-cs-textbooks/cis400/content/2-desktop-development/04-data-binding/02-data-binding.md

 <TextBlock Text="{Binding Path=FullName}" />
 ```

 Just as with our static resource, we wrap the entire value in curly braces (`{}`), and declare a `Binding`.
 The `Path` in the binding specifies the _property_ we want to bind to - in this case, `FullName`.
 This is considered a one-way binding, as the `TextBlock` element only displays text - it is not editable.
-The corresponding control for editing a textual property is the `<TextBlock>`.
+The corresponding control for editing a textual property is the `<TextBox>`.
 A two-way binding is declared the same way i.e.:

 ```xml
 <TextBox Text="{Binding Path=FirstName}" />